googlecodelabs/cloud-nebulous-serverless/README.md

 Admittedly, there's a bit of "cheating" due to the duplicity of Python 2 and 3, especially since the application is compatible across both language versions without modification nor use of compatibility libraries.
 However, there are significant differences between both App Engine runtimes, beyond just language differences.
 (For local Flask or Cloud Run deployments, there are either little or no updates to go from 2.x to 3.x, and Cloud Functions does not support Python 2 at all.)

+### Python versions

+Python **== 2.7** or **>= 3.6**

 ### Inspiration and implementation

-This code sample was inspired by a [suboptimal experience](https://www.mail-archive.com/google-appengine@googlegroups.com/msg94549.html) a user faced when trying to create a simple App Engine app using a Cloud API.
+This code sample was inspired by a [user's suboptimal experience](https://www.mail-archive.com/google-appengine@googlegroups.com/msg94549.html) trying to create a simple App Engine app using a Cloud API.
 It was also inspired by a [colleague's blog post](https://dev.to/googlecloud/portable-code-migrating-across-google-cloud-s-serverless-platforms-2ifk) showing a similar Node.js example "drifting" between GCP serverless platforms.

 This app shows developers how to use the [Cloud Translation API](https://cloud.google.com/translate), the API for [Google Translate](https://translate.google.com), and one of GCP's [AI/ML "building block" APIs](https://cloud.google.com/products/ai/building-blocks).
 Such APIs are backed by pre-trained machine learning models, allowing developers with little or no background in AI/ML to leverage machine learning with only API calls.
 The application implements a mini-"My Google Translate" MVP (minimally-viable product) web service.